Japan second-quarter GDP blows past expectations on robust domestic demand

 External demand subtracted 0.3 percentage point from GDP growth in April-June in part due to an increase in imports.
 This is notable because Japan usually relies on exports to drive growth.

-Since launching quantitative easing in April 2013, the BOJ has pushed back the timing for reaching its 2 percent inflation target six times in part due to weak consumer spending.
+Since launching quantitative easing in April 2013, the BOJ has pushed back the timing for reaching its 2 percent inflation target six times due in part to weak consumer spending.

 The GDP data for April-June show private consumption is finally starting to move in the direction that the BOJ and other government ministers have long predicted.